-6. Recommended Locations For Smoke Alarms
+6. Recommended Locations For Smoke And Carbon Monoxide Alarms

 - Locate smoke alarms in all sleeping areas.
 Try to monitor the exit path as the bedrooms are usually farthest from the exit.
-If more than one sleeping area exists, locate additional alarms in each sleeping area. - · Locate additional alarms in stairways, because stairways act like chimneys for smoke and heat. - · Locate at least one alarm on every floor level. - Locate an alarm in every bedroom. - Locate an alarm in every room where electrical appliances are operated (i.e. portable heaters or humidifiers). - Locate an alarm in every room where someone sleeps with the door closed.
+If more than one sleeping area exists, locate additional alarms in each sleeping area. - Locate additional alarms in stairways, because stairways act like chimneys for smoke and heat. - Locate at least one alarm on every floor level. - Locate an alarm in every bedroom. - Locate an alarm in every room where electrical appliances are operated (i.e. portable heaters or humidifiers). - Locate an alarm in every room where someone sleeps with the door closed.
 The closed door may prevent an alarm not located in that room from waking the sleeper. - Smoke, heat, and combustion products rise to the ceiling and spread horizontally.
 Mounting the smoke alarm on the ceiling in the center of the room places it closest to all points in the room.
-Ceiling mounting is preferred in ordinary residential construction. - For all alarm locations, be sure to choose a flat, solid surface for mounting, with no holes or gaps under the mounting bracket.
+Ceiling mounting is preferred in ordinary residential construction.